 Although watercourses and waterbodies are anticipated to be spanned, indirect impacts associated with crossing these resources could occur.
 Removal of vegetation and soil cover could result in short-term water quality impacts due to increased turbidity.
 Construction impacts could also remove riparian or shoreline forest areas within the ROW that currently assist with water attenuation and decreasing erosion impacts.
-In addition to habitat changes, vegetation clearing could increase light penetration to watercourses and waterbodies, potentially resulting in localized increases in water temperatures and changes to aquatic communities, especially those that rely on cold water such as trout.
+In addition to habitat changes, vegetation clearing could increase light penetration to watercourses and waterbodies, potentially resulting in localized increases in water temperatures and changes to aquatic communities, especially those that rely on cold water, such as trout.
+Stream or river channels that are paralleled by route segments would experience vegetation removal within the ROW.
+This could destabilize the bank leading to erosion and sedimentation during construction.

-Impacts to floodplains during construction would include soil disturbance and removal of vegetation.
+Impacts to floodplains during construction would include soil disturbance and vegetation removal.
+Vegetation clearing within a floodplain, especially tree removal, can greatly destabilize the area, make it more prone to ongoing erosion and sediment issues, and further contribute to water quality issues.
 The project might require that transmission line structures be placed within FEMA-designated floodplain.
 There are approximately ten floodplain crossings that exceed 1,000 feet.
 However, the placement of transmission line structures in floodplains is not anticipated to alter the flood storage capacity of the floodplain based on the minimal size of individual transmission line structures.

 The project would be designed to span waterbodies and floodplains where practicable and to minimize the number of structures in surface water resources where these resources cannot be spanned.
 Substations would not be sited within floodplains; therefore, no impacts on floodplains are anticipated from construction and operation of the substations proposed as part of the project and no mitigation measures are proposed.
+Drift from herbicides used to control regrowth of woody vegetation within the ROW could result in contamination of surface waters.
+The potential for pesticide drift can be intensified through land clearing activities, such as tree clearing.